FortressAI/safeAI/README.md

 - Neo4j 5.x or later
 - Java 17 or later
 - Docker and Docker Compose
-- Node.js 18.x or later (for blockchain integration)
+- Node.js 18.x or later (for blockchain integration and GUI)

 ### Quick Start